shreyasvinaya/gspworkshop2025.github.io/_pages/venue.md

 ---
 #### How to get there
+[**Update:** The direct train service from London Paddington Station to Oxford is currently being suspended.
+The information below has been updated to reflect this change.
+Please check the [trainline](https://www.thetrainline.com/trains/great-britain/industrial-action) website regularly for potential distruption of train services.]

 **From Heathrow Airport**
-+ Heathrow Express: The [Heathrow Express](https://www.heathrowexpress.com/) is a train that travels directly from Heathrow Airport to Paddington Station in London.
-You are then able to get trains directly from Paddington Station to Oxford.
-It is best booked in advance for cheaper prices.
++ Via London: You can take the [Heathrow Express](https://www.heathrow.com/transport-and-directions/by-rail-or-train/heathrow-express) (15 mins) or the [Tube Elizabeth Line](https://www.heathrow.com/transport-and-directions/by-rail-or-train/elizabeth-line) (30 mins) from Heathrow Airport to Paddington Station in London.
+You then have several options:
-+ The Tube: You can get the Tube from Heathrow Airport to Paddington Station via the Elizabeth Line and then get a train directly from Paddington Station to Oxford.
-You do not need to get tickets in advance, but can via the trainline app.
+  + Take trains from Paddington Station to Oxford (change for a bus at Didcot Parkway).
+The journey takes about 1.5 hours.
+  + Take trains from Marylebone Station ot Oxford (direct train service).
+The journey takes about 1.5 hours.
+  + Take [Oxford Tube](https://www.stagecoachbus.com/promos-and-offers/oxfordshire/oxford-tube) from Victoria Station and get off at either High Street (Queens Lane) or Gloucester Green.
+The journey takes about 2 hours.
+LMH is then a 20-minute walk away.
-+ The Airline: The [Airline](https://www.theairlineoxford.co.uk/) is a bus that goes directly from Heathrow (and Gatwick) to Oxford.
-You can get it from the Central Bus Station at Terminals 2 and 3, and from stand 10 at Terminal 5.
-Get off at either High Street (Queens Lane) or Gloucester Green and LMH is a 20 minute walk away.
++ Directly to Oxford: You can take the [Airline](https://www.theairlineoxford.co.uk/) which is a bus service from Heathrow (also Gatwick) to Oxford.
+You can take it from the Central Bus Station at Terminals 2 and 3, or from stand 10 at Terminal 5, and get off at either High Street (Queens Lane) or Gloucester Green.
+The journey takes about 1.5 hours.
+LMH is then a 20-minute walk away.

 **From Gatwick Airport**
-+ Gatwick Express: The [Gatwick Express](https://www.gatwickexpress.com/) is a train that travels directly from Gatwick to Victoria Station in London.
-From Victoria Station you can either get the [Oxford Tube](https://www.stagecoachbus.com/promos-and-offers/oxfordshire/oxford-tube) and get off at Gloucester Green, and then walk, or take the Tube from Victoria Station to Paddington Station and then a train from Paddington Station to Oxford.
++ Via London: You can take the [Gatwick Express](https://www.gatwickexpress.com/) (30 mins) from Gatwick Airport to Victoria Station in London.
+You then have several options:
+  + Take trains from Paddington Station to Oxford (change for a bus at Didcot Parkway).
+The journey takes about 1.5 hours.
+  + Take trains from Marylebone Station ot Oxford (direct train service).
+The journey takes about 1.5 hours.
+  + Take [Oxford Tube](https://www.stagecoachbus.com/promos-and-offers/oxfordshire/oxford-tube) from Victoria Station and get off at either High Street (Queens Lane) or Gloucester Green.
+The journey takes about 2 hours.
+LMH is then a 20-minute walk away.
-+ The Airline: The [Airline](https://www.theairlineoxford.co.uk/) is a bus that goes directly from Gatwick (and Heathrow) to Oxford.
-You can get it from stands 1 and 2 in the South Terminal, or from stands 4 and 5 in North Terminal.
-Get off at either High Street (Queens Lane) or Gloucester Green and LMH is a 20 minute walk away.
++ Directly to Oxford: You can take the [Airline](https://www.theairlineoxford.co.uk/) which is a bus service from Gatwick (also Heathrow) to Oxford.
+You can take it from stands 1 and 2 in the South Terminal, or from stands 4 and 5 in North Terminal, and get off at either High Street (Queens Lane) or Gloucester Green.
+The journey takes about 3 hours.
+LMH is then a 20-minute walk away.

 **From Oxford City Centre to LMH**
 + If you arrive in Oxford by train or bus, follow the directions [here](/assets/pdf/Directions%20to%20Lady%20Margaret%20Hall%20from%20Oxford%20Rail%20and%20Bus%20Stations.pdf) from city centre to LMH.